Mathematician Kathryn Mann remembers attending one academic conference where ideas were simply not getting through.

-During the workshop, a panel on math and civil rights will be led by Moon Duchin, professor of mathematics at Tufts University, who applies research in geometric group theory and geometric topology to study the mathematics of redistricting and gerrymandering.
+During the workshop, a panel on math and civil rights was led by Moon Duchin, professor of mathematics at Tufts University, who applies research in geometric group theory and geometric topology to study the mathematics of redistricting and gerrymandering.
 She leads an applied research program in data science for civil rights.

-Although Mann hopes to reach broader audiences with future math communication conferences and even a symposium across academic fields, the August workshop is aimed at college-level researchers and teachers in mathematics, from senior faculty to recent and current Ph.D. students.
+Although Mann hopes to reach broader audiences with future math communication conferences and even a symposium across academic fields, the August workshop was aimed at college-level researchers and teachers in mathematics, from senior faculty to recent and current Ph.D. students.

 “What I think is most exciting about this workshop is that almost all our speakers are mathematicians, who can speak about the challenges of math communication from the inside,” Mann said.